-5 Keys to Preparing for a Successful Mediation
+5 Keys to Preparing for a Successful Divorce Mediation in Florida

 Often parties don’t know what to expect when heading into mediation.
-Whether your mediation is scheduled in person or attending a virtual mediation, take time to do some homework.
-This could make the difference between resolution and impasse!
+Whether your divorce mediation in Florida is scheduled in person or you are attending a virtual mediation, take time to do some homework.
+This could make the difference between a resolution and an impasse!

-- Understand the law.
 It is advantageous to do research regarding the laws concerning your conflict.
 Google reliable sources or spend some time gaining advice from an attorney.
 To prepare for divorce mediation, http://flcourts.org provides resources and services as well as family law forms and other self-help information.
-Whether your mediation is to be held in-person or online, mediation is confidential.
+Whether your mediation is to be held in person or online, mediation is confidential.
 Confidentiality in mediation dictates that no outside parties can influence the mediation, so you will need to gather your information from pertinent sources ahead of time.
 A successful divorce mediation in Florida requires you to be aware of the laws concerning parental time-sharing, child support, and distribution of assets.